 The classes are part of an online learning experience that includes monthly emails with class lessons that will be reinforced by monthly webinars you can attend as often as you wish - even after the emailed class materials have ended.
 Click here to find out how the class works.

 - Help protect your ground water: Plug any unused or unneeded water wells -

 Old water supply wells can be a hazard to personal safety and to groundwater.
 Abandoned wells that are left un-plugged pose a risk to our groundwater supplies and our active water wells because they can be a direct pathway for poor quality contaminated water to enter our deeper and more protected aquifers.
 Help protect the groundwater used by your family and others by plugging your old unneeded wells.
 To find out more about well plugging and participating in a grant program to help pay for a portion of well plugging on your property, please visit our well plugging information page.

 - Notice to Homeowners,Water Well Drillers and GHEX Loop Borehole Contractors -

 In Iowa, the installation of geothermal boreholes, water supply wells and all well pump installation and well repair services require that an Iowa DNR Certified Well Contractor be present on-site at all times when all well services take place.
 You can find out more about well services and the certification requirements by viewing our Certification and Contractor Certification web pages.

-You may also find our Frequently Asked Questions document helpful in learning more about certification requirements.
+You can also refer to our Frequently Asked Questions document helpful in learning more about state well contractor certification requirements.

 - Important information about the occurrence of Arsenic in groundwater and water wells -